busterbenson/public/Beliefs.md

 - Prisons should be about protecting the public, not about punishment
 - Marijuana should be legal to grow, sell, buy, and carry
 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years
+- You don't need to ask permission to take responsibility for something that you find important (but you may not get credit)

 ## On Spirituality
 - Frequently remembering we will die increases the quality of our life